 Ms. Harvinder Kaur believes in the maxim, “Work in Silence, let Success make Noise.”

 Vice Principal (Middle and Primary Wing)

 Ms Ritu Jawa

-With over 12 years of experience in the Education field and interaction with children of all age groups, Ms. Ritu Jawa firmly believes in the principle of learning by doing and propagates it well through her work.
+With almost 2 decades of experience in the field of education field and interaction with children of all age groups, Ms. Ritu Jawa firmly believes in the principle of learning by doing and propagates it well through her work.
 According to her “Learning becomes significantly more powerful when students are given opportunities to learn in authentic and real life situations”.
 Lady Sriram Alumna and a Degree holder in Fashion Designing, she says “It’s essential to wear your smile and your attitude every time you step out to face the world.
 We can be taught to perform but it is pertinent for us to always reflect on our own actions to be able to facilitate ourselves better in novel situations”.
 With the background knowledge of Psychology and specialization in Guidance and Counselling, she creates a positive working environment for the learners as well as the teachers.
 A trained Kathak Dancer & a Choreographer, Ms Ritu has held numerous shows and uses her creative vision in bringing forth unique ideas.
 She has conducted several workshops on Language Development at Elementary level & Early Childhood Education and has played a vital role in designing the curriculum for Primary School.
 “Redefining and introspecting one’s work is an important tool for Growth and Development of any person, group or organization” she says.
 She has been anchoring the Annual Fashion Shows for the NGO – Tamana for the past few years, which has further given her the opportunity to interact & work closely with the specially gifted students.
 She says “Students are our GURUS, we learn every second from them, therefore before imparting knowledge it’s important to part from our ego and soon we will be able to find solace and answers within”.